-The answer to the question of whether Macs are better than PCs for photo editing boils down to personal preference.
-Some photographers choose Macs for design, reliability, ergonomics, and ease of use.
-Others prefer the PC's lower cost, better graphics card performance and upgradability.
+The answer to this really boils down to personal preference.
+Some photographers choose Macs for their design, reliability, ergonomics and ease of use.
+Others prefer the PCs for their lower cost, better graphics card performance and upgradability.

-higher color accuracy
+- High color accuracy

-stronger malware protection
+- Strong malware protection

-better software optimization
+- Excellent software optimization